 - Get data: One key point of ranking at the top of SERP is adding enough data for the post.
 As you analyzed SERP earlier, by far you should have enough data to include.
 If you couldn’t add all those data into the blog post, just link out to the source that provides the information.
-If it is a good source, make sure to not to add the nofollow tag.
+If it is a good source, make sure not to add the “nofollow” tag.
 Linking out to helpful resources also helps in improving organic rankings.

 - CTR is your secret weapon to throw competitors off the edge of the river: Every web page has to perform well in SERP to get traffic to their site.
-If they failed to get people’s attention first, so there’s something that search engines like Google think.
+If they failed to get people’s attention first, so there’s something that search engines like Google might think.
 “We should give another one chance at this position and see how it works.”
-In fact, CTR is a key to improving your Google search result rankings.
+In fact, CTR is key to improving your Google search result rankings.

 - Your page title matters a lot than you think: Page title is an essential factor of organic CTR.
 But, it also matters in social media marketing too.
 Present internet visitor read page title first and then decide to read other content.
-NNGroup found that 79% of people follow this path a long time ago.
+The NNGroup found that 79% of people follow this path a long time ago.
 It is approximately 4 out of every 5 people.
 These statistics don’t lie.
 Ask yourself; what is the last time you read an article without considering too much about page title.